irahulcse/A-Complete-Guide-To-Flutter/README.md

 ### Project Created by:

 **Rahul Chandra:**
-A a Pre-Final Year Computer Science Student, an experienced Software Developer with a demonstrated history of working in the information technology and services industry.
+A Computer Science Engineering graduated in 2021, currently working as SDE 1 FrontEnd Engineer with a stealth startup who is going to disrupt the content with commerce market in future.
+Experice of working with multiple startups in Android, React, DevOps work environment.
 Seasoned Competative Coder.
 Skilled in C++, Python, Data Analysis, Java, Dart and Julia.
-Strong information technology professional with a Bachelor of Engineering - BE focused in Computer Science from Chandigarh University.
+Always learning, growing and evolving.

 **I am currently looking for Full Time/ Internship Offer for any Software Development Roles.
 Pls, checkout my [Resume](https://drive.google.com/file/d/1BYZcHo9SGrI5h10fxFbtqPLz86ni_VnR/view?usp=sharing)**.
 I am very passionated about Software Development :heart: